The WINEMAKER’S ART

 The Message in the Bottle?
 Restrained or Opening Up

-One of the reasons I became so fascinated by wine, it showed the story of life and our senses.
+One of the reasons I became so fascinated by inner world of wine, it showed the story of life, transformation and our senses.
 Juice, through the microscope is tiny.
-From fermentation on the forms transform, become more complex, change, grow, and I’ve even seen clues that a wine is losing its vitality.
-The cab on the left was about 6 months younger than the one on the right.
-It was silky and smooth, no flaws, and hints of a long life.
-Six months later another bottle of the same vintage was looked at and VOILA! bigger softer and more complex forms.
+From fermentation on the forms transform, become more complex, change, and grow larger.
+I’ve even seen clues that a wine is losing its vitality and clues that a wine will age well and live long.
 What secrets a drop of wine can reveal when you know how to see.

-Here are two more cabs, actually “Bordeaux” blends, the 2006 Alpha Omega Proprietor’s Red, ten months apart.
+Here are two more cabs, actually “Bordeaux” blends, the 2006 Alpha Omega Proprietor’s Red, a year apart.
 On the left is the younger wine which tasted more tannic, and looked it.
-On the right you can see a softened wine almost a year later.
+On the right you can see a softened wine a year later.
 We can capture visual cues to how a wine is aging and developing and they make a great tale to tell – once upon a wine….